jimthoburn/picture-gallery/README.markdown

 $ npm run create:images
 ```

-You may see some some an error message like this one:
+You may see an error message like this one:

 ```
 [] The following tasks did not complete: default